DesigningOpenDemocracy/DesigningOpenDemocracy.github.io/docs/community/community.md

-This will contain various information on events and ways to contribute
+This will contain various information on events and ways to contribute and follow activities within this group